Big-Bee-Network/wild-bee-data-standard/README.md

 # The Wild Bee Data Standard
 The Wild Bee Data Standard is a standardized means of recording and reporting data associated with wild bee occurrences.
+This project is updated frequently.